Kandeel4411/peam-backend/README.md

 ```

-if you want to be able to reload server on any code changes without having to run `make build` every time thenyou could change the [docker-compose.dev.yml](docker-compose.dev.yml)'s `volume` section to the following instead:
+if you want to be able to reload server on any code changes without having to run `make build` every time then you could change the [docker-compose.dev.yml](docker-compose.dev.yml)'s `volume` section to the following instead:

 ```yaml
   volumes: